 The problem of domestic abuse is often not dealt with well in churches.
-This book by Eryl Davis tackles the subject head-on.
+This book by Eryl Davies tackles the subject head-on.

 If you want to avoid being disturbed, do not read this new book by Dr Eryl Davies.
 Its pages reveal a distressing reality which demands a personal and collective response.